CyberFlameGO/svnpython/Doc/library/io.rst

    :class:`BufferedRandom`.
 When buffering is disabled, the raw stream, a subclass of :class:`RawIOBase`, :class:`FileIO`, is returned.

-   It is also possible to use an :class:`unicode` or :class:`bytes` string as a file for both reading and writing.
-For :class:`unicode` strings :class:`StringIO` can be used like a file opened in text mode, and for :class:`bytes` a :class:`BytesIO` can be used like a file opened in a binary mode.
+   It is also possible to use a string or bytearray as a file for both reading and writing.
+For strings :class:`StringIO` can be used like a file opened in a text mode, and for bytearrays a :class:`BytesIO` can be used like a file opened in a binary mode.